 Ever since its explosive debut, E L James’s bestseller Fifty Shades of Grey has captivated millions of readers around the world.
 Still a pop cultural fascination, and a book read and shared by women everywhere, the novel is featured at the center of the new film “Book Club,” starring Diane Keaton, Jane Fonda, Candice Bergen, and Mary Steenburgen.

-Signature caught up with author E L James for an exclusive behind-the-scenes chat about Fifty Shades and “Book Club,” which opens Friday, May 18, in theaters everywhere.
+Signature caught up with author E L James for an exclusive behind-the-scenes interview about Fifty Shades of Grey and “Book Club.”
+Read on for our exclusive E L James interview.

 SIGNATURE: What was your reaction when you first heard about plans for the film “Book Club,” and eventually when you read the script?